MicrosoftDocs/visualstudio-docs.cs-cz/docs/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Argumenty
 `index`

 Povinná hodnota.
-Vybere vlákno podle indexu.
+Vybere vlákno podle jeho indexu.

 ## <a name="example"></a>Příklad